openfaas/openfaas.github.io/_posts/2025-05-29-build-a-function-editor.md

 Currently, our implementation supports editing a single language.
 However, it's possible to extend this with a language selector that allows users to pick a different [language template](https://docs.openfaas.com/languages/overview/).
 You could allow users to pick one of the official OpenFaaS language templates, use your own template or even allow users to provide their own templates.

+If your application doesn't have a UI, customers could also provide code via your CLI, a Terraform Module, or through a webhook that you register with GitHub, or GitLab, etc.

 ### Where you add the dependencies

-For most languages you would want to provide users with some way to add extra dependencies to a function e.g. Python packages, npm packages or Go modules.
+For most languages you would want to provide users with some way to add extra dependencies in a standard way e.g. Python packages via pip, Node packages via npm, or Go modules.

 In this case we use a separate tab where users can modify the `package.json` file to add extra dependencies.
 For Python the equivalent would be to allow editing a `requirements.txt` file and for Go the `go.mod` file.

 ![Screenshot of the dependencies tab](/images/2025-05-function-editor/add-dependencies.png)

 Depending on the requirements of your application you have the options to let users add any dependency they want, only allow a predefined set of packages or don't allow any extra dependencies at all.

+You could also provide a way to provide additional files through extra tabs in the UI, for instance if a JSON dataset or some images needed to be embedded in the code.

+AWS Lambda typically uses an IDE editor for small functions, and larger ones involve uploading a ZIP file to an S3 bucket.
+There is nothing to prevent you from taking a similar approach.

 ### Build and deploy